prasoon0459/microservices/gateway/README.md

 ### Important Points
 * All commands are in detached mode, hence use " docker logs <container name> "to view status.
 * " docker inspect <container_or_volume_or_network name> " to view properties for debugging.
 * Optionally docker-compose.yml by navigating "docker-compose up" can be used.
-However in this case the network created would be named gateway_kong_net, so you will have to change it accordinly everywhere.
+However, the "docker network create kong_net" still needs to be run before hand.
 * You might need to add '&' at end of docker-compose up or use Ctrl+Z to exit without stopping.

 ### Creating Network